Klimatbyran/klimatkollen/doc/getting-started.md

 ## Installing other dependencies

-To build and run klimatkollen, some dependencies are required apart from Node.js itself.
+To build and run Klimatkollen, some dependencies are required apart from Node.js itself.
 The main ones are as follows:

  * [React](https://react.dev/)
  * [Next.js](https://nextjs.org/)